nrfconnect/sdk-nrf/include/zigbee/zigbee_app_utils.rst

 In its complete implementation, the ``zboss_signal_handler`` allows the application to control a broader set of basic functionalities, including joining, commissioning, and network formation.

-There are cases in which the default handler will not be sufficient and needs to be extended.
+There are cases in which the default handler is not sufficient and needs to be extended.
 For example, when the application wants to use the procedure of the initiator of finding & binding or use the production configuration feature.

 Extending zboss_signal_handler